Bataan National Park

 Bataan National Park is a protected area of the Philippines located in the mountainous interior of Bataan province in the Central Luzon Region.
+Activities in the park include nature viewing, bird watching, and trekking to its several peaks and waterfalls.

+History

-The park straddles the northern half of Bataan Peninsula near its border with Subic Bay Freeport Zone.
-The park was first established in 1945 under Proclamation No. 24 with an initial area of 31,000 hectares and included portions of the fenced area of Subic Bay Freeport Zone.
+The park was first established in 1945 under Proclamation No. 24 with an initial area of 31,000 ha and included portions of the fenced area of Subic Bay Freeport Zone.
 The park was reduced in 1987 to its present size of 23,688 ha and is now wholly located in Bataan province.
-The park encompasses the Bataan towns and cities of Hermosa, Orani, Samal, Abucay, Balanga, Bagac and Morong.